 Every rumsha loves and respects every other rumsha equally.

 Common Etiquette Rules

 When engaged in a transaction, always roll a dice.
-On light, you get the item for free.
-On dark, you pay double.
+On gold, you get the item for free.
+On iron, you pay double.
+On silver you get list price.
 As a named Rumsha, If you see a creation happening, and all the participants are unnamed, you must join in to ensure that a name is produced for everyone involved.
-Never speak about the nursery, females, or children.
+Never speak about the nursery, females, or children to other species.

 Common Dress Code